-A multiple variable model featuring the four key thematic driver categories of monthly gold price returns: wealth and income, market risk, opportunity cost and momentum & positioning, themes that capture motives behind gold demand and most poignantly, investment demand; considered the marginal driver of gold price returns in the short-run.
+A multiple variable model featuring the four key thematic driver categories of monthly gold price returns: economic expansion, market risk, opportunity cost and momentum, themes that capture motives behind gold demand and most poignantly, investment demand; considered the marginal driver of gold price returns in the short-run.

 To understand the gold price return – in the last row of the table - for a given period, sum the component returns above in the appropriate column.

 Gold prices are determined by the interaction of drivers from four key categories: 1) economic expansion; 2) risk and uncertainty; 3) opportunity cost; and 4) momentum.

 Our model provides a quantitative attribution of the key factors that have influenced gold’s performance over a given period.
 Hovering the mouse cursor over the chart generates a windowed summary of the selected period’s return attribution.
 This information is also displayed in the table below the chart.
 In addition to the four key categories, the table also lists the portion of the period return that our model did not capture (the residual) .
 In addition, the table compares the return of gold and its attribution by driver-type during recent periods of time.
 Users can change the time period that each bar represents: the default is monthly, but it can be expanded to quarterly or half-yearly.